Ian Chappell: Hesitant start

 He retained his place for the following Test and for the tour of South Africa in summer 1966–67.
 Playing in a side defeated 1–3, Chappell struggled to make an impression.
 His highest score in ten Test innings was 49, while his five wickets cost 59 runs each.
 On the advice of Simpson, he ceased playing the hook shot as it was often leading to his dismissal.
 In the first Test of 1967–68 against India, he failed twice batting in the middle order.
 Heading into the second Test at Melbourne, Chappell's place was in jeopardy, but he rode his luck to score 151 – his innings contained five chances that the Indians failed to take.
 However, in the remainder of the series, he managed only 46 runs in four innings, so his selection for the 1968 tour of England was based as much on potential as form.

 In England, Chappell rewarded the faith of the selectors by scoring the most first-class runs on the tour (1,261 runs, including 202 not out against Warwickshire), leading the Australian Test aggregates with 348 runs (at 43.50).
 His top score was 81 in the fourth Test at Leeds.
 Wisden lauded his play off the back foot and judged him the most difficult Australian batsman to dismiss.
-In a summer severely affected by rain, Australia drew the series and retained The Ashes.